Willtl/heurisko/README.md

 - Particle Swarm Optimization
 - Grey Wolf Optimizer
 - Whale Optimization Algorithm
+#### The following strategies are associated with each populatiob-based metaheuristics:
+- Opposition-based learning

 ### List of implemented single-solution metaheuristics:
 Note that the methods below require that the `void localSearch()` function had been overridden in the solution class.
 - Iterated local search